top of page

 • An injury that needs a medical opinion

-IT IS SIMPLE TO REPORT ABSENCES:
+IT IS SIMPLE TO REPORT ABSENCES, LATE ARRIVALS, OR EARLY DISMISSALS

-1. PHONE: 425-844-4806; please leave a message if there is no answer (and request a return call if you’d like one); or,
+Please leave a message if there is no answer; request a return call if you’d like one, or:

-2. EMAIL: chsattendance@rsd407.org
+EMAIL: chsattendance@rsd407.org

 Make-Up Work for Excused Absences